 Buy, Borrow, Break; The Dowse Collection

-An actor, a comedian, and a doctor walk into The Dowse Collection… Does this sound like the setup to a terrible joke?
+An actor, a comedian, and a politician walk into The Dowse Collection… Does this sound like the set-up to a terrible joke?

-Join Chris Parker, Jo Randerson, Finn McCahon-Jones and Dr Chelsea Nichols in a game of difficult ultimatums as they choose three works from The Dowse Collection to buy, borrow, and break.
+Join Chris Parker, Jo Randerson, Tamatha Paul, Dr Chelsea Nichols and host Finn McCahon-Jones in a game of difficult ultimatums as they choose three works from The Dowse Collection to buy, borrow, and break.

 The Dowse Collection is home to over 3,500 artworks.
 Established in the 1970s with a significant focus on studio craft, it is one of the largest collections of this type in Aotearoa.
 Join this highly entertaining line up as they fuse personal storytelling with a deep dive into some of the remarkable pieces in our fascinating, diverse and offbeat public art collection.

 Chris Parker is an award-winning actor and comedian working across television, theatre and comedy, with credits including TV3’s Golden Boy, Jono and Ben and Funny Girls, and Silo Theatre’s Hudson and Halls Live!
 Chris was named in the The Herald Top Five Entertainment Heroes of 2020 after he spent the six week national lockdown sharing his felting hobby on Instagram resulting in twenty thousand new followers, a hat made of felt creations, and two acquisitions to purchase the hat from national museums.